JMuckian94/MSP3-LyfeHax/README.md

 ## Features
 ### NavBar

-For responsiveness on all platforms I used Bootstrap to control the spacing and layout of the page.
 The navbar has been set to sticky and will follow the user as they scroll down the page.
 The navbar contains the website brand, which is Lyfehax.ie, as well as the nav elements of Home, Hax, Sign Up, Log In, Log Out, Add New Hax, and Profile.
 These elements can merge into a hamburger on smaller screens and will appear as a dropdown menu once the hamburger element is clicked with items floated to the right.

 ### Home/Index Page